Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 At pre-dinner drinks we were entertained and educated in the use of Pidgin English by Clive and Kerri, one of the guests.
-Dinner was a wonderful seas food buffet, including Moreton Bay Bugs, oysters, prawns and fish.
+Dinner was a wonderful seafood buffet, including Moreton Bay Bugs, oysters, prawns and fish.

 After breakfast and on our way to Tulagi, Clive gave a lecture on Tulagi, the capital of the British Solomon Islands Protectorate between 1897 and 1942.
 The British withdrawal from the island during the Pacific War, its capture by the Japanese and the American reconquest left the island’s facilities damaged beyond repair.
 After the war, Britain moved the capital to the American military base on Guadalcanal, which became Honiara.

 The Tulagi settlement was an enclave of several small islands, the permanent population of which was never more than 600: 300 foreigners—one-third of European origin and most of the remainder Chinese—and an equivalent number of Solomon Islanders.
-Thousands of Solomon Islander males also passed through on their way to work on plantations and as boat crews, hospital patients and prisoners.
+Thousands of Solomon Islander males also passed through as hospital patients, prisoners or on their way to work on plantations and as boat crew.
 Tulagi was also a significant outpost of the British Empire in the Pacific, always controlled by the Western Pacific High Commission in Levuka and Suva, Fiji.
 The Tulagi enclave was bombed in 1942 first by the Japanese and then by the Americans who recaptured the area.
 After the war the British administration shifted to Honiara and Tulagi declined.
 Only a fish cannery remained and the remnants of the small town.
-Part of our landing ‘kit’ was a map of the old town when we were able to use to locate the sites of some of the buildings.
+Part of our landing ‘kit’ was a map of the old town which we were able to use to locate the sites of some of the buildings.

 Marau Sound is a coastal area woven with small islands on the south coast of Guadalcanal.
 The Marau area is extremely beautiful, the only area of Guadalcanal with islands.
 It was colonised by Malaitans from the Are`are area in the south over 400 years ago.
 Oscar Svensen (Captain Marau) from Sweden arrived in the Solomons in the 1880s and by 1896 had established a large and profitable trading station at Marau, which had interests throughout the Solomons, even in Manning Strait which the ship visited early in the trip.
 He made his money from pearling and coconut plantations and was in charge of the Solomon side of the deportation of Solomon Islanders from Queensland in the 1900s.
 At this time, he had control of about half the export trade in the Solomons.
 His base was on Tavanipupu, now a small exclusive tourist resort that has existed for several decades but was made famous when Prince William and his wife Kate, Duchess of Cambridge, stayed there briefly in 2012.

-Back on board, after lunch Senior Captain Gary Wilson repeated his lecture on the naval side of the Second World War around Guadalcanal and Savo Islands, and in the later afternoon Mike presented his lecture on ‘Humans in the realm of Fishes’.
+After lunch onboard the ship, Captain Gary Wilson repeated his lecture on the naval side of the Second World War around Guadalcanal and Savo Islands, and in the later afternoon Mike presented his lecture on ‘Humans in the realm of Fishes’.

 After a long trip over open sea for an afternoon and night, we arrived at the Santa Cruz Group in the early morning.
 Our destination was Luowa Village on Ndendo Island.
 After breakfast Clive presented a lecture in ‘The Southern Solomons: Makira (San Cristobal) and Ndendo (Santa Cruz)’.
 We went onshore and were met by a cultural welcome with a bamboo band and dancers.
 There were plenty of artefacts for sale, such as Tapa (bark) cloth and carvings.
 We were also met by the Premier of Temotu Province, his Permanent Secretary and the Minister for Tourism.
 After lunch back on the ship we ventured forth again, this time to dive and snorkel and swim off the Xplorer.
 Temotu Province and Ndendo lived up to their reputation as friendly and extremely interesting.
 Some of us went on a tour of the engine room with Chief Engineer Ray.